HEMU-430X: History

-In a project, South Korean government research institutes and rail industry companies were directed in 1996 to fully localise high-speed rail technology.
+In 1996, the South Korean government directed research institutes and rail industry companies to fully localise high-speed rail technology.
 The know-how gained in the technology transfer for the KTX-I was used as the basis to develop the experimental train HSR-350x, which was to be tested at up to 385 km/h so that the commercial version could have a top speed of 350 km/h.
-However, the maximum speed achieved in the HSR-350x tests was 352.4 km/h on December 16, 2004; and the design and top speeds of the commercial version, the KTX-II (KTX-Sancheon) were set to be the same as those for the KTX-I.
+However, the maximum speed achieved in the HSR-350x tests was 352.4 km/h on 16 December 2004; and the design and top speeds of the commercial version, KTX-II (KTX-Sancheon), were aligned with those of the KTX-I.